dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### Cookie banner removed

 The built-in cookie banner has been removed and moved to a new plugin.
-This plugin is currently under development however, but once availabnle you will simply need to include this plugin in your config and it should "just work".
+This plugin is currently under development however, but once available you will simply need to include this plugin in your config and it should "just work".

 ### Nunjucks filters and variables changed or deprecated